The V8 is one of Dyson’s most popular cordless stick vacuums available right now.

 Dyson says that the new V8 their engineers have developed “significant acoustic improvements” to reduce sound without compromising suction power.

-To give you an idea how this translates to the real world, watch this video…
+To give you an idea of how this translates to the real world, watch this video.

-In terms of decibels the V8 only produces around 66 while the V6 produces around 74 in normal mode.
-In max mode that number goes up over 80 decibels in the V6 and only 76 decibels in the V8.
+In terms of loudness, the V8 only produces around 66 while the V6 produces approximately 74 in normal mode.
+In max-mode, that number goes up over 80 decibels in the V6 and only 76 decibels in the V8.

-So that’s around a 7 and 4 decibel difference in normal and max mode respectively.
+So that’s around a 7 and a 4-decibel difference in normal and max mode respectively.